-It can be hard to talk to a family member or friend about making healthy changes.
-Use these tips to start a conversation about heart healthy habits – like quitting smoking or cutting down on fatty foods.
+It can be hard to talk to a family member or friend about making healthy lifestyle changes.
+Use these tips to start a conversation about heart-healthy changes like quitting smoking or getting more physical activity.

-“I want to help you make healthy changes so you don’t have to worry about heart disease.”
+- “I want to help you make healthy changes so you can keep enjoying the things you love to do.”

 Share the facts.

-“Heart disease is the number one killer in the United States.”
+- “Heart disease is the leading cause of death for both men and women in the United States.”

-“Heart disease causes 1 in 4 deaths in the United States – more than all types of cancer combined.”
+- “Heart disease causes more types of death in the United States than all types of cancer combined.”

 Say how to prevent heart disease.